InformationProgressive Silent Film ListLost FilmsPeopleTheaters

 Married director Marshall Neilan, 1922; divorced, 1929.

-Married actor Raymond Hackett, 1936; until his death, 1958.
+Married actor Raymond Hackett, 1936; until Raymond’s death, 1958.

 Blanche Sweet began performing as child actor, age 18 months, in stage plays.
 Began film work at age 13 for Biograph Company.
-Worked for Biograph 1909 through circa 1913.
+Worked for Biograph Company 1909 through circa 1913.
 Worked for Reliance and Majestic in circa 1914 through 1915.
 Worked for the Jesse L. Lasky Feature Play Company from 1915, and also worked from Famous Players-Lasky Company.
-Worked for First National in 1923.
+Worked for First National Pictures, Incorporated, in 1923.
 Worked for Metro-Goldwyn in 1924 through circa 1925.

 Among Blanche Sweet’s feature film highlights were Anna Christie (1923), Tess of the D’Urbervilles (1924) and The Sporting Venus (1925).